 This post may contain affiliate links.
 Please read our disclosure policy.

-A delicious side you can’t skip when plating up dinner: The Best Corn On The Cob With Garlic Butter.
-Why have I called this The Best Corn On The Cob?
-Because it’s juicy, super sweet, and corn kernels burst in your mouth with every bite.
+A delicious side you can’t skip when plating up dinner: Garlic Butter Corn on the Cob.
+Why call it the best?
+Because it’s juicy, sweet, and each golden kernel bursts in your mouth with buttery goodness in every bite.

 Corn On The Cob With Garlic Butter pieces on a tray